Skip to Main Content Skip to Footer Content

 Italian Anise Cookie

 MY ALL TIME FAVORITE.
 I’ve ranked this recipe as intermediate because it takes an incredibly deft hand to nail the flavor and texture of these Christmas classics.
 Anise tastes like black licorice… not everyone’s favorite.
 BUT if you use the flavor sparingly and in conjunction with lemon and vanilla extract, it gives these cookies a floral/citrus kiss that’ll have you re-evaluating the world’s distaste for licorice.
 If you’re REALLY not into anise… extra lemon or orange extract may be substituted… but try it, you’ll like it!
+Like many classics, each family has their own version: this is mine!
+What you’ll need: COOKIES

 • 1 cup butter